Medieval Seat Fortress of Suceava

-The castle served as the royal seat fortress for the Princes of Moldavia (Domnitori or Domni) during the Late Middle Ages.
+The castle served as the royal seat fortress for the Princes of Moldavia (Domnitori or Domni) during the late Middle Ages.
 Nowadays, it is a tourist attraction of Suceava.
-It has been further renovated through a REGIO programme based on European Union funds.
+It has been further renovated through a REGIO programme based on European Union (EU) funds.
 The Medieval Seat Fortress of Suceava is also a historic monument officially listed by the Ministry of Culture of Romania.

 History

 The castle was built during the late 14th century during the reign of Petru Mușat.
 It was subsequently more fortified in the time of Alexander I and Stephen III (Ștefan cel Mare).
 During the Late Middle Ages, it was part of a system of medieval strongholds built by the Moldavian monarchs in order to withstand the expansionist threat of the Ottoman Empire.
 For the time during which the town of Suceava served as the capital of Moldavia, namely between 1388 and 1565, the castle also served as princely residence.

 Alexandru Lăpușneanu subsequently moved the capital to Iași in 1565 and so the castle lost its status and consequently fell into a long period of decay.
-Although it has never been conquered by its invaders, regardless from where they stemmed, the castle was destroyed Dumitrașcu Cantacuzino.
-Following its destruction, it was abandoned for more than two centuries.
+Although it has never been conquered by its invaders, regardless from where they stemmed, the castle was destroyed by Dumitrașcu Cantacuzino.
+Following its destruction, it was abandoned for approximately 300 years.

 After the northern highlands of the former medieval Principality of Moldavia were annexed by the Habsburg monarchy following the Treaty of Küçük Kaynarca during the late 18th century and became henceforth known as Bukovina (Bukowina or Buchenland), the castle was eventually repaired by Austrian architect Karl Adolf Romstorfer, who raised its defensive walls from ruin and also worked on its keep during the late 19th century and early 20th century.

 During the late 20th century, more specifically throughout the 1960s (i.e. in communism), there have also been a series of restoration and consolidation works carried out on the surface of the castle.

+In 2015 work started on restoration, consolidation of the Suceava Princely Citadel with funds from the European Union.
+Access paths from the Suceava city center are completed, easing access to pedestrians.
+The works are expected to be completed in 2026.